ameyabhamare/Customer-Personality-Analysis/doc/use_cases.md

 ## Use Case 3: ML Model - Predicting Total Calorie Requirement

-1. The user wants to know the daily caloric based on their lifestyle adjustment: if they increase their total number of steps, decrease the sedentary minutes: how much would be their daily caloric
+1. The user will be able to see their daily caloric needs based on their lifestyle adjustment.
+For instance, if they increase their total number of steps, and decrease their number of sedentary minutes, how much would be their daily caloric requirement be / change by?

-2. The user would be provided sliders of the important metrics which contribute to predicting the daily caloric
+2. The user is provided with sliders of the important metrics which contribute to predicting the daily caloric requirement.

-3. The user can adjust these metrics and get an instant number(daily caloric) based on which they can plan their caloric intake and improve their lifestyle
+3. The user can adjust these metrics and get an instant number (daily caloric requirement) based on which they can plan their caloric intake and improve their lifestyle.